nodef/ifct2017/README.md

 // infant beriberi and osteomalacia continued to be rampant.
 Sustained nutritional
 // issues prompted the revision of Indian FCT resulting in the publication of fourth
 // edition of the Health Bulletin No. 23 by Aykroyd, Patwardhan, and Ranganathan (1951).

+// Note:
+// Can convert textual number to number.
+// 1950-1959 is considered for 1951 event.

 // Additional methods: